jkusachi/redux-offline-apollo-link/README.md

 ### Usage in Components

-In order to use the redux actions, you need to provide an `options.variables.actionType` to your `graphql` higher order component call.
+In order to use the redux actions, you need to provide a `variables.[VARIABLE NAME]` to your `graphql` higher order component call.

+The only *REQUIRED* variable to date is `actionType`

+### Variables

-- `options.variables.actionType` REQUIRED - The name of the request action
+- `actionType` *REQUIRED* - The name of the request action
-- `options.variables.actionCommitSuffix` - Suffix of the action type when a success occurs _Default: "COMMIT"_
+- `actionCommitSuffix` - Suffix of the action type when a success occurs _Default: "COMMIT"_
+- `actionRollbackSuffix` - Suffix of the action type when a rollback occurs _Default: "ROLLBACK"_
-- `options.variables.actionRollbackSuffix` - Suffix of the action type when a rollback occurs _Default: "ROLLBACK"_
+- `options` - Suffix of the action type when a rollback occurs _Default: "ROLLBACK"_
+	- `payloadFormatter(payload)` Optional Function to format the response coming back from GraphQL on a successful retrieval. `payload` is provided as a parameter.
+This function returns back the modified data.
+This is a good place to run data normalizations

+---

+### Examples

 **graphql Query HoC Example**